AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/CallSites/DeclInit/tc.rst

-**simple subprogram called from a local object initialization**

-Check SC on a simple subprogram called from a local object initialization
+**Exercise SC on a subprogram called as part of a local object initialization**